 CLI Overview

-The idf-ci tool provides a comprehensive command-line interface for managing builds, tests, and GitLab CI/CD operations.
+The idf-ci tool provides a command-line interface for managing builds, tests, and GitLab CI/CD operations.
 This document provides an overview of the CLI structure, global options, and available command groups.

 Basic Usage

-The basic syntax for using the IDF CI tool is:
+The basic syntax for using the idf-ci tool is:

 idf-ci [GLOBAL_OPTIONS] COMMAND [COMMAND_OPTIONS] [ARGUMENTS]